Sunanda Rajendra Pawar: Bhimthadi Jatra

 Pawar has organized an annual carnival called Bhimthadi Jatra since 2008.
-The week-long event showcases the art, culture, and foot of rural Maharshtra and was founded to promote women's empowerment.
+The week-long event showcases the art, culture, and foot of rural Maharashtra and was founded to promote women's empowerment.

 Sobti

 Pawar's "Sobti" program was founded by Pawar to spread menstrual awareness and increase rural women's access to menstrual products.
 Since its founding the program has reached over 55,000 college-aged women in rural India.

 Water conservation

 Pawar has chaired committees dedicated to water conservation work in rural Maharashtra.
 These committees and initiatives have improved groundwater levels and increased access to water in drought-stricken regions of Maharashtra.

 Police training for women

 Pawar leads an initiative to recruit women police officers and provide scholarships for their training.
 Since the founding of this initiative, over 600 women have become police officers in Maharashtra.